microcompiler/backblaze/README.md

 # Backblaze Agent for .NET Core

 The Backblaze Agent (client) for .NET Core is an implementation of the [Backblaze B2 Cloud Storage API](https://www.backblaze.com/b2/cloud-storage.html).
-Backblaze B2 Cloud Storage provides the cheapest cloud object storage and transfer available on the internet.
-Backblaze B2 Cloud Storage is ¼ of the price of Amazon S3.
+Backblaze B2 Cloud Storage provides the cheapest cloud storage available on the internet.
+Backblaze B2 Cloud Storage is ¼ of the price of other storage providers.
 Give it a try as the first 10 GB of storage is free.

 ## Features
 - Full support for Backblaze B2 Cloud Storage API v2 including accounts, keys, buckets and files.